 You might be wondering why it is skincare that I’ve developed such an interest in.
 Well, we all have issues with our skin; it’s only human.
 Sure, some have more severe issues than others, but we all have problems we’d like to “fix”.
 Hence, the main reason I have begun to develop such an interest in skincare, and thus an admiration for Caroline Hirons, is due to my personal battles with – as I mentioned briefly above as well as in my Life and Lipstick appreciation blog – acne.
 For years, I hadn’t had a particularly healthy relationship with my skin because of my acne.
 If anything, it was quite abusive – only I didn’t realise that until about two years ago, around the same time I started listening to Life and Lipstick.
 Now, before I go on, it’s worth noting that the only people who are aware and have witnessed the severity of what I’m about to unveil are my parents and my fiancé.
 Other than those individuals, three of the most important individuals in my life, I have never told anyone about this; not extended family members, not my best friends, not anyone.
 So, sharing what I’m about to share is a pretty big deal to me.
 However, I hope that it will not only help my readers to understand why I’m now so into skincare but also help others who have experienced similar issues in some way or another.

-If you know me, then, you’ll be surprised to hear that I’ve been suffering silently with a condition called excoriation disorder – otherwise known as skin-picking disorder – for over a decade.
-Excoriation disorder is a condition related to obsessive-compulsive disorder (OCD) which involves the repetitive picking at one’s skin, thus resulting in skin lesions, scars and – especially in my case – a hindrance to everyday life.
+If you know me, then, you’ll be surprised to hear that I’ve been suffering silently from a condition called excoriation disorder – otherwise known as skin-picking disorder – for over a decade.
+Excoriation disorder is a condition related to obsessive-compulsive disorder (OCD) which involves repetitive picking at one’s skin, thus resulting in skin lesions, scars and – especially in my case – a hindrance to everyday life.

-From the ages of 11 to 16, I suffered badly with acne on my face, chest, shoulders and back.
+From the ages of 11 to 16, I suffered badly from acne on my face, chest, shoulders and back.
 My last memory of having smooth, spotless, scar-free skin is when I was in Year 6.
 It was during this school year that I began to break out in spots; nevertheless, I’d always conceal it with anti-blemish foundation, long sleeves and high necks, hence why – if you know me – you’ve probably never noticed.
 (Even now, it’s extremely rare that you’ll see me in a strappy, V-neck or low-back top and, when you do, rest assured I’ve assessed my skin and deemed it as somewhat acceptable or applied a generous amount of makeup to the exposed scars.)
 Then, I started high school: a period that would become the worst half-decade of my life.
 I wish I was exaggerating, but I’m not.
 I hated school and I envy everyone who says they enjoyed it; they have no idea what it’s like to go about their daily life wondering what you’re going to be mocked for next, questioning every hurtful name assigned to you just for being you and feeling like a misfit in the entire year group… for five whole years.
 As a result of my negative experiences, I suffered from depression for most – if not all – of my high school career.
-I can’t pinpoint when the skin-picking started exactly but, in retrospect, the start to my depressive episodes makes sense.
+I can’t pinpoint when the skin-picking started exactly but, in retrospect, the start of my depressive episodes makes sense.
 Still, I have this awful habit of picking at every spot, lump and blemish on my skin in sight but, thanks to Caroline and her book, I finally have a prompt to work on it.
 It’s taken time – and probably much longer than it should have as a lot of the damage to my skin is done – but I am finally working to not only distract myself every time I feel the urge to attack my skin whenever I’m feeling stressed, anxious or depressed, but also to accept my scars.

 And that is why Skincare is so significant to me.
 It has taught me to love my skin, not loathe it.
 It has taught me to understand why my skin still breaks out every now and then, and how to treat it when it does.
 It has taught me a brilliant routine which, for the past month, I have sworn by every morning and night.
 Apart from my obsessive skin-picking, I thought I had a fairly decent skincare routine before buying this book; I moisturised my face and body after a shower and before applying makeup daily, and again once I’d taken off my makeup (regrettably, with wipes – if you’re not sure why I regret that now, read her book!) nightly, I used facemasks one-to-two nights a week and I applied eye cream for my dark circles every so often.
 Now, if you too think that this is a decent routine, think again.
-While moisturiser and eye cream is good, it’s not good enough when you’re not prepping your skin beforehand and applying the eye cream after the moisturiser (when I think about it now, it makes so much more sense to apply it before!).
+While moisturiser and eye cream are good, it’s not good enough when you’re not prepping your skin beforehand and applying the eye cream after the moisturiser (when I think about it now, it makes so much more sense to apply it before!).
 Ever since I bought this book, I have introduced an array of skincare products into my routine which I’m beginning to see results from, such as (in order of application in the morning):

 - A non-foam cleansing balm (currently Clinique Take The Day Off, as recommended by Caroline)

-- An acid toner (currently Revolution Skincare 1% Salicylic Acid with Marshmallow Extract, as Caroline recommends a salicylic acid for an acne-prone skin)
+- An acid toner (currently Revolution Skincare 1% Salicylic Acid with Marshmallow Extract, as Caroline recommends a salicylic acid for acne-prone skin)

 - A hydrating spray (currently Garnier Organic Argan Mist)